CodeChain-io/codechain-docs/docs/user-guide/staking.md

 Use the command below to install stakeholder CLI:

 ```
-yarn global add codechain-stakeholder-cli@alpha
+yarn global add codechain-stakeholder-cli
 ```

 or

 ```
-npm install -g codechain-stakeholder-cli@alpha
+npm install -g codechain-stakeholder-cli
 ```

-If the installation was successful, the result of `ccstake --version` will be `2.0.0-alpha.1`.
+If the installation was successful, the result of `ccstake --version` will be `2.0.0`.

 ## How to Delegate CCS